What happens if you're late filing your tax return?

-If you’re part of a business partnership, all partners can be charged a penalty if a partnership tax return is filed late.
+If you’re part of a business partnership, note that all partners can be charged a penalty if a partnership tax return is filed late.

 What happens if you pay your tax bill late?

 If you miss this deadline, you’ll be charged interest from the date the payment was due.
 The interest rate is currently 3.25%, but it does vary – you can check the current rate payable on HMRC's website.